codepath/android_guides/Using-Android-Studio.md

 ## Migrating from Eclipse

-Android Studio uses a new build system called Gradle.
+Android Studio uses a new build system called [[Gradle|Getting-Started-with-Gradle]].
 The recommended approach is to directly import your Eclipse projects.
 In Android Studio v1.0, there is an option to "Import Non-Android Studio Project".
 Note that you will need to refer to the Eclipse project root directory, which should have immediate subdirectories src/ and res/.
 (If Android Studio does not find these directories in the project directory specified, it does not try to perform the migration to Gradle.)

 ![http://i.imgur.com/gnr8dhW.png](http://i.imgur.com/gnr8dhW.png)